 Everyone wants a beautiful lawn, and that involves a certain amount of care and work.
 You have to mow on a regular basis, trim hedges, weed, fertilize, and water the yard.
-Most of this becomes a routine, and essentially, you spend the most time on it during spring and summer, when the growth runs rampant
+Most of this becomes a routine, and essentially, you spend the most time on it during spring and summer, when the growth runs rampant.

-When it comes to watering, you may use soaker hoses, though this can be quite a time to consume and require a great deal of excess attention.
+When it comes to watering, you may use soaker hoses, though this can be quite time consuming and require a great deal of excess attention.
 More likely, you’ve had a sprinkler system installed.
 What you may not know is that sprinklers have to be used with care as well.
 In fact, it’s important that you determine the best time to run sprinklers in your climate and for your particular grass.

 This is not something that is set in stone.
 While there are recommendations, there are plenty of factors that could cause you to need to adjust those ‘ideals’ to fit your situation.
-To determine how much water, you’ll need to provide for your lawn, you should investigate the type of grass you have, since the answer isn’t the same across the board.
+To determine how much water you’ll need to provide for your lawn, you should investigate the type of grass you have, since the answer isn’t the same across the board.
 Also, you’ll want to consider your climate.
-A humid, cool climate might not require quite as much water as a desert area with heat waves.
-However, a good, general rule of thumb is that you should give your yard an inch to 1 ½ inches of water per week.
+A humid, cool climate might not require quite as much water like a desert area with heat waves.
+However, a good, general rule of thumb is that you should give your yard an inch to 1 ½ inch of water per week.

 It’s hard to gauge how much water your lawn is getting without some sort of measuring device.
 Try installing a rain gauge, somewhere that will show the accumulation of precipitation as well as the water from your sprinkler system.
 If you’re getting the recommended amount of water from the natural elements, you won’t even have to concern yourself with watering the lawn.